 - Students who have taken Anatomy or Physiology more than seven years prior to their admission date will be required to update these courses before entering the program.

-Note: Any courses required for admission to the Accelerated Option that the applicant plans to enroll in during the summer/fall MUST be approved by the Accelerated Option Program Academic Advisor.
+Note: Any courses required for admission to the accelerated program that the applicant plans to enroll in during the summer/fall MUST be approved by an academic advisor.

-Applicants must meet the Technical Standards for admission to, progression in, and completion of the Accelerated Option.
+Applicants must meet the technical standards for admission to, progression in, and completion of the accelerated program.

 The College of Nursing requires all students who meet the definition of student with English as a Second Language to complete the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or an accepted substitute.
 English as a Second Language is defined as a student who was instructed and spoke primarily in a language other than English in the K-‐12 grades or primary and secondary schooling.
 The minimum TOEFL score required for admission to the nursing major is 84 (iBT), with a minimum speaking score of 26.
 The required IELTS band score for admission to the nursing major is 6.5, with a minimum of 6.0 in each module.
 The TOEFL or IELTS is required for all students for whom English is a second language, regardless of residency status.
 These scores are required before the student will be accepted into the major.